07947613070

 Q. IS CONFETTI ALLOWED ON THE ICONIC STEPS OUTSIDE?

 A. An Old Marylebone Town Hall wedding wouldn't be the same without a chance for your photographer to capture the sequence as you exit the building and descend the steps in a shower of confetti.
 So, yes - the venue encourages using biodegradable confetti to finish your Westminster nuptials.
-There is even a form on the Day to Remember Website to order confetti, ready for collection on your day.
+There is even a form on the Day to Remember website to order confetti, ready for collection on your day.

 The groom punches the air as he leaves his Old Marylebone Town Hall wedding with his bride